School Workshops

 75 minutes, held at your school

-Join us for a series of fun, interactive workshops aimed at raising career aspiration in the arts for children in Key Stage 1.
+Join us for a series of fun, interactive workshops aimed at raising career aspirations in the arts for children in Key Stage 1.
 The sessions will help pupils develop an understanding of why Black history is important and will introduce them to Black Cultural Archives.
 Our 75-minute workshops will explore different roles in the arts and heritage sector; with these roles associated with characters primary age children might better relate to/understand.

-All workshops have been created to compliment the Key Stage 1 national curriculum in History, Art & Design and English Language.
+All workshops have been created to complement the Key Stage 1 national curriculum in History, Art & Design and English Language.
 The ages of 5-7 are a crucial time in a child’s development, because they become aware of their appearance, their identity and similarities and differences to other children but it is also a time where they become more aware of imposed societal limitations.
-It is an important time to introduce them to inspirational and exciting ideas about their future, to show them that anything is possible.
+It is an important time to introduce them to inspirational and exciting ideas about their future, and to show them that anything is possible.

 Book a workshop